-The KOLB Team Learning Experience is an add-on component that’s used with any one of the four versions of the KOLB learning style assessments.
+The KOLB Team Learning Experience which HAS BEEN DISCONTINUED was an add-on component that’s used with any one of the four versions of the KOLB learning style assessments.
 See the other KOLB tools:

 - KOLB Learning Style Inventory 3.1

 - KOLB Learning Style Inventory 3.2

 - KOLB Learning Style Inventory 4.0

 - KOLB Team Learning Experience

 - NEW – KOLB Experiential Learning Profile (KELP)

 These tests provide the answers you need to make informed decisions and coach effectively.